yahyazuher/AI-Liver-Disease-Diagnosis-System/docs/PATIENT_ETHICS_AND_SAFETY.md

 ---

 ## Final Statement

-* When uncertainty exists, the system chooses **refusal over reassurance**.

-* Safety is enforced by design — not left to model confidence only.

-This document outlines the ethical framework governing the **Multi-Model AI Liver Disease Diagnostic System**, emphasizing patient safety, data privacy, and the fail-safe mechanisms implemented to prevent medical errors.
+This document outlines the ethical framework governing the **Multi-Model AI Liver Disease Diagnostic System**, emphasizing patient safety, data privacy, and the fail-safe mechanisms implemented to prevent medical errors in this project.